TechPreacher/azure_loadtest_terraform/README.md

-# Azure Load Test Bicep Project for Azure Database for PostgreSQL Flexible Server with Replica
+# Azure Load Test for Azure Database for PostgreSQL Flexible Server with Replica

-This project contains Bicep templates for deploying Azure Load Test resources and a Python application for database management.
+This project uses Terraform to deploy Azure Load Test resources and includes a Python application for database management.
-The template deploys an Azure Load Test resource, an Azure KeyVault, an Azure Database for PostgreSQL Flexible Server with a replica and a User Assigned Managed Identity to access KeyVault from the load test.
+The configuration deploys an Azure Load Test resource, an Azure KeyVault, an Azure Database for PostgreSQL Flexible Server with a replica, and a User Assigned Managed Identity to access KeyVault from the load test.
 The load test uses an Apache JMeter script to test the database.
 User credentials and JMeter script parameters are stored in the KeyVault.